CarloVelarde/ParkFinder/Readme.md

 *__VERY IMPORTANT__ when you load up the link, go to the /docs endpoint and run the /parks/refresh-parks/ endpoint.
 Necessary to load database with parks.*
    * *Only need to do this once.
 The database will be saved for the next time you run it.*
+   * Out of the box, this endpoint is locked to admins only.
+There are two solutions:
+        * Create an admin account by passing in the ADMIN_CODE *(see above)* when doing the sign up feauture in the swagger docs.
+Once you sign up and authorize, call the endpoint.
+        * Remove the authorization from that specific endpoint.
+Go to the parkroutes.py file in routes and edit it.

 ## Snapshots of Website